kagisearch/kagi-docs/docs/kagi/ai/summarize-page.md

 > 3. Safety benefits and risks: Balancing the potential benefits of language models in AI safety with the risks associated with their misuse.
 >
 > In conclusion, the paper highlights the improved performance of large-scale language models like Gopher in various tasks and emphasizes the importance of addressing challenges related to toxicity, bias, and AI safety.

-## Universal Summarizer landing page

-There's <https://kagi.com/summarizer> where you can enter the URL of any page, PDF, PPTX, MP3, video etc that you want to have summarized.

 ![Universal Summarizer landing page](media/universal-summarizer_landing_page.png){data-zoomable}